qbic-projects/MetaAnalyzer/README.md

 As stated above, for these metadata columns the amount of each category has to be above 10% of the amount of samples.
 If this criterium is met, the amount of samples per category has to be calculated.
 Following columns are to be aggregated in this way: `Country`, `State`, `Host diet`, `Phenotypical antimicrobial resistance`, `Sample material`, `Sample site/feature` and `Sex`.

 ## Species
 For species only _Homo sapiens_ is allowed to be listed.
-For data in from another species in the same study, make a separate submission using the suiting non-human host metadata scheme.
+For data from another species in the same study, make a separate submission using the suiting non-human host metadata scheme.

 # Getting Started with Create React App